 - 4 tablespoon Coriander seeds

 - Salt to taste

 - Leaving the top 4 ingredients (all powdered spices- ginger powder, garlic powder, red food color, nutmeg powder) combine all the solid ingredients and toss them in a grinder and grind them to its powdered form – very fine.

 - Sieve the blended through a sieve.
 If there is some coarse particles left behind in the sieve, then blend it again and sieve again.

 - Heat a heavy bottomed pan on a low flame.
-Combine the freshly grounded spices and all powdered spices- ginger powder, garlic powder, red food color or beet root color, nutmeg powder and dry roast all the spices for 2-3 minutes on low flame or until it starts emitting its aroma.
+Combine the freshly-ground spices and all powdered spices- ginger powder, garlic powder, red food color or beet root color, nutmeg powder and dry roast all the spices for 2-3 minutes on low flame or until it starts emitting its aroma.

 - Do not leave the powdered spices unattended on the flame.
 Keep stirring constantly until it starts emitting its aroma.
 Take it off the flame.